fogfish/datalog/doc/syntax.md

 > Datalog is a declarative logic programming language that syntactically is a subset of Prolog.
 It is often used as a query language for deductive databases...
 Datalog is not Turing complete, and is thus used as a domain-specific language.
 Unlike in Prolog, Datalog queries on finite sets are guaranteed to terminate.
 > https://en.wikipedia.org/wiki/Datalog

-This document depicts a datalog syntax supported by this library and its extensions that supports Semantic Web and Erlang runtime.
+This document depicts a datalog syntax supported by this library and its extensions that implements enhancement for Semantic Web and bindings with Erlang runtime.

-The datalog program consist of finite set of rules and reference to ground fact, which are stored in external memory.
+The datalog program consist of finite set of rules and references to ground facts, which are stored in external memory.
 The rules are used to deduce new facts from other facts.
 It is important to understand:
-* there are no functions symbols in datalog, each predicate symbol refers relation of arbitrary arity.
+* there are no functions symbols in datalog, each predicate symbol refers to relation of arbitrary arity.
 * datalog has a purely declarative semantics - the order of clauses is irrelevant.

 ## Rules